betaglot/plantabeta/docs/guide/What/PutPlantValue.md

 ### Belonging

 - Join the collective consciousness of the tree planting and reforestation communities.
-- See if you want to belong to the tree Planter community .
+- See if you want to belong to the tree Plantor community .
-- Belong to the group ExperiencedPlanters or even ElitePlanters.
+- Belong to the group ExperiencedPlantors or even ElitePlantors.

 ---